bertob/mail/README.md

 * Our inbox is already a to-do list.
 Might as well make it a good one.
 * Folders are cool, but hard to manage.
 Let's make them smarter.
 * Drag and drop > buttons
+* Undo should be available for every user action.

 ## UI elements